halayli/lthread/README.md

 Introduction
 ------------

-lthread is a coroutine library written in C. It uses [Sam Rushing's](https://github.com/samrushing) _swap function to swap lthreads.
+lthread is a multicore/multithread coroutine library written in C. It uses [Sam Rushing's](https://github.com/samrushing) _swap function to swap lthreads.

+lthreads run inside an lthread scheduler.
+The scheduler is hidden from the user and is created automagically in each pthread, allowing the user to take advantage of cpu cores and distribute the load.

 Installation
 ------------